 Scroll down to the Edge Settings section.

-Under Visualization Name, click the Expandarrow then select the visualization method you want (Vision or Perspective).
+Under Visualization Module, click the Expandarrow then select the visualization module you want (Vision or Perspective).

 - Click Save Changes.

 When the visualization module is set to Vision, only two clients are allowed: one local and one remote.
 The Web Browser Module is included with Vision.
 The following is an example of Vision running in Designer on Edge:

 Running Perspective on Panel

 When the visualization module is set to Perspective, only two sessions are allowed.
 The following is an example of Perspective running in Designer on Edge:

 One-Way Alarm Notification